The Truth About Meditation: Myths, Fears, and Misconceptions

 You could try to stuff the guy wielding a knife into your pocket and try to ignore it in that way, but it’s just going to cut up your leg and do all sorts of damage.
 The only option is to learn how to focus your mind with intention, and we can do that by using the flower.
 We can choose what we focus on.

 We can’t ignore what we’re focusing on.
 We can’t suppress what we’re focusing on.
-But we can choose what we focus on.
-This is the practice of meditation.
+But we can learn to choose what we focus on.
+That is the practice of meditation — learning to focus our mind wherever we choose, whether it’s on our breath, our body, or a mantra.

-If It’s Not a Magical Experience, Then That Means I Am Not Doing Meditation Correctly?
+If I’m Not Having a Magical Experience, Does That Mean I Am Not Meditating Correctly?

 Nuh-uh.
-Especially when just starting out meditating, a lot of disturbing, repressed thoughts and emotions may bubble up to the surface.
-It may be uncomfortable, but thank goodness it’s no longer bubbling beneath the surface waiting to explode in rage or manifest as disease or chronic pain.
+Especially when just starting to meditate, disturbing, repressed thoughts and emotions may bubble up to the surface.
+It may be uncomfortable, but thank goodness it’s no longer bubbling beneath the surface waiting to explode in a rage or manifest as disease.

 Sometimes, meditation may be like beautiful fireworks and light shows.
 Other times it will be grueling.
 It does not matter.
 Meditation isn’t about the meditation itself.
-It’s about how to improve the rest of your day and your life.
+It’s about how it improves the rest of our day and our life.

-Also, for people who have spent decades not meditating, always busy for most of their waking lives, suddenly shutting out the world and turning inward in meditation can be very jarring.
-You’re not used to it.
-We’ve grown impatient and entertainment-dependent since smartphones.
+For people who have spent decades not meditating, always busy, and always doing stuff, suddenly leaving the physical world and turning inward in meditation can be very jarring.
+They’re not used to it.
+We’ve all grown impatient and entertainment-dependent since smartphones.
 But that’s all ok because it gets easier over time.
 The experience of meditation may not always be magical, but the results always are.

 Is Meditation Doing Nothing?

 No way!
 Meditation is a very active practice.
 It may look like nothing, but inside, deep concentration and sustained focus are taking place.
 Patience and discipline are being exercised.
-It is a state of heightened alertness yet calm peacefulness.
+It is heightening our alertness and calm peacefulness.
 It rewires the brain, boosts our happiness chemicals, lowers stress, and trains the mind to be more present and intentional.

-The more you can sit still, with no distractions, no entertainment, no phones, and just be, you are practicing and developing patience, focus, and concentration.
-Finding peace within will drastically improve your life.
+The more we can sit still, with no distractions, no entertainment, no phones, and just be, the more patience, focus, and concentration we have.
+Finding the peace within drastically improves every aspect of life.

 Is Meditation Just Wishful Thinking?